What is PIM? Product Information Management Defined

 If you are in the eCommerce space, you likely know the difficulty of continually maintaining an ever-expanding stock keeping unit (SKU) list.
 As your company grows, so too does the list of prices, labels, and product descriptions.

 This product data has the potential to grow unmanageable very quickly.
 For example, when a brand pursues new engagement channels or target demographics, they often need to adapt product messaging and pricing.
 And as new suppliers are onboarded, they also update product catalogs and descriptions.

-Manually organising product information is a tedious, expensive process.
-Without a cohesive system to co-ordinate the exchange of data between your sales, marketing and customer success teams, it can be a struggle to pace product changes.
+Manually organizing product information is a tedious, expensive process.
+Without a cohesive system to coordinate the exchange of data between your sales, marketing, and customer success teams, it can be a struggle to pace product changes.
 You also face the real risk of sharing incorrect or outdated information with consumers.

 Many eCommerce brands are now turning to product information management tools to facilitate a seamless customer and employee experience.
 In this guide, you'll learn what these tools are and the benefits they may offer to your eCommerce business.

-Product information management (PIM) systems let users store, enrich and manage complex product information.
-PIM tools centralise product-related data, streamlining the process of updating and managing accurate information throughout multiple sales and marketing channels.
+Product information management (PIM) systems let users store, enrich, and manage complex product information.
+PIM tools centralize product-related data, streamlining the process of updating and managing accurate information throughout multiple sales and marketing channels.

-PIM tools integrate with most eCommerce platforms, customer relationship management (CRM) systems and enterprise resource management (ERP) software, ensuring up to date product information is accessible across your organisation.
-PIM systems are particularly valuable for eCommerce businesses whose product catalogue, sales strategy and marketing messaging are continually changing.
+PIM tools integrate with most eCommerce platforms, customer relationship management (CRM) systems, and enterprise resource management (ERP) software, ensuring up-to-date product information is accessible across your organization.
+PIM systems are particularly valuable for eCommerce businesses whose product catalog, sales strategy, and marketing messaging are continually changing.

 - MDM vs. PIM